junxit/us-congress-bills-113/metadata.md

 - 2013-06-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 123.
 - 2014-05-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3307-3308; text as passed Senate: CR S3308)
 - 2014-05-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3307-3308; text as passed Senate: CR S3308)
+- 2014-05-23 — Message on Senate action sent to the House.
+- 2014-06-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2014-06-23 — Considered as unfinished business. (consideration: CR H5611-5612)
+- 2014-06-23 — DEBATE - The House proceeded with forty minutes of debate on agreeing to the Senate amendment to H.R.
+316.
+- 2014-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-06-23 — Mr. Kinzinger (IL) moved that the House suspend the rules an agree to the Senate amendment. (consideration: CR H5605-5606)
+- 2014-06-23 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 379 - 3 (Roll no. 340). (text as House agreed to Senate amendment: CR H5605)
+- 2014-06-23 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 379 - 3 (Roll no. 340).(text as House agreed to Senate amendment: CR H5605)
+- 2014-06-25 — Presented to President.
+- 2014-06-25 — Presented to President.
+- 2014-06-30 — Became Public Law No: 113-122.
+- 2014-06-30 — Became Public Law No: 113-122.
+- 2014-06-30 — Signed by President.
+- 2014-06-30 — Signed by President.